 - Pack a copy of your child’s diagnosis in the bag you will be taking to the Disney parks.
 Disney cannot legally ask you for proof of diagnosis but I believe it can only make life easier when speaking with Cast Members at Guest Services.

 - Bring a recent picture of your child with you.
 Nobody ever plans to have a child wander away but it does happen.

 - Pack things that will comfort your child.
-Special blankets or lovies can help calm a child in the event of over stimulation, familiar snacks will calm the picky eater, and games or toys can entertain a child while in line.
+Special blankets or lovies can help calm a child in the event of over stimulation, familiar snacks will placate the picky eater, and games or toys can entertain a child while in line.

 - Food allergies: Those with food allergies or intolerances are allowed to bring food items into any Disney theme park.
 If you are questioned at the bag check area (I have never been) then simply inform the Cast Member of your child’s issue and they will be happy to let you pass.
 Most table service restaurants within the parks that accept reservations are able to accommodate food allergy issues.
 Friends who have visited the parks with a child with severe food allergies have been pleasantly surprised by how many food options their child had.
 Trekaroo also has a great guide to traveling with food allergies.

 When you arrive